hbatistuzzo/PHYSAT_data/README.md

 </h2>

 <br>
-I will leave below the abstract from my thesis, as it provides a necessary background before we can move on:
+I will leave below the abstract from my thesis, as it provides a necessary background before we can move on:<br>

 Phytoplankton Functional Types (PFT's) play a variety of roles on biogeochemical cycles through positive and negative feedback mechanisms that influence a myriad of physical and biological processes; moreover, these processes comprise a large range of both spatial and temporal scales.
 The study of such cycles, albeit complex, is imperative for